BOMA International EARNS 2023 ENERGY STAR® Partner of the Year AWARD

 Each year, the ENERGY STAR program honors a select group of businesses and organizations that have made outstanding contributions in the transition to a clean energy economy.
 ENERGY STAR award winners lead their industries in the production, sale, and adoption of energy-efficient products, homes, buildings, services, and strategies.
 These efforts are essential to protecting public health and creating a clean energy future for everyone.

 Winners are selected from a network of thousands of ENERGY STAR partners.
-For a complete list of 2023 winners and more information about ENERGY STAR's awards program, visit energystar.gov/awardwinners.
+For a complete list of 2023 winners and more information about ENERGY STAR's awards program, visit www,energystar.gov/awardwinners [energystar.gov/awardwinners __title__ Energy Star Awards].

 About BOMA International